Optician Training Online Resource Center

 Interested in Becoming an Optician?

-To become an optician in Canada, students need to enroll in an Optician Training Program at one of the accredited educational institutions that offer opticianry programs.
-Optician Training Programs are offered full-time, part-time, or online study and take approximately 1-4 years for completion.
-Once a student has successfully completed an Optical program s/he is eligible to take the national licensing examination.
-Upon passing the licensing exam, students may apply for registration to their provincial regulatory agency, usually a college of opticians.
+To become an Optician in Canada, students need to enroll in an Optician Training Program at one of the accredited educational institutions that offer opticianry programs.
+Optician Training Programs are offered full-time, part-time, or through distance delivery (online study complete with a practicum), and take approximately 2-4 years for completion.
+Once a student has successfully completed an Optician Training program they are eligible to take the National Optical Sciences Examination administered by NACOR.
+These examinations are used by 9 provincial regulatory bodies to evaluate candidates for registration and membership as dispensing opticians in their province.
+Quebec has opted for different assessment modalities.
+Upon passing the National Optical Sciences Examination, students may apply for registration to their provincial regulatory body, usually referred to as a college of opticians.
 An ophthalmic dispensing (this may change) license allows an Optician to dispense eyeglasses.

-Depending on which province the student resides in, s/he may then decide to continue on and become a licensed Contact Lens Fitter.
-The student must successfully complete a Contact Lens program, then sit the national licensing exam for Contact Lenses, and become registered with the provincial regulatory body.
+Depending on which province the student resides in, they may then decide to continue on and become a licensed Contact Lens Fitter.
+The student must successfully complete a Contact Lens program, then sit the National Optical Sciences Examination for Contact Lenses, and become registered with the provincial regulatory body to fit contact lenses.

-There are provinces (Ontario and Quebec) whose optician training programs and licenses include both eyeglass and contact lens.
-Students graduating from an Ontario institution need to sit the Eyeglass licensing exam and the Contact lens licensing exam separately, but may do so immediately after course completion.
+There are provinces (Ontario and Quebec) whose optician training programs and licenses include both Eyeglasses and Contact lenses.
+Students graduating from an Optician Training Program in Ontario (including Eyeglasses and Contact Lenses) need to sit both the National Optical Sciences Eyeglasses Exam and the National Optical Sciences Contact Lens Exam after course completion.

 Optician Training On Other Planets